This page tells you about the chemotherapy drug combination ABVD. There is information about

 The side effects associated with ABVD are listed below.
 You can use the links (underlined) to find out more about each side effect.
 Where there is no link please see our cancer drugs side effects section or use the search box at the top of the page.

 More than 10 in every 100 people have one or more of the side effects listed below.

 - An increased risk of getting an infection from a drop in white blood cells – it is harder to fight infections and you can become very ill.
 You may have headaches, aching muscles, a cough, a sore throat, pain passing urine, or you may feel cold and shivery.
 If you have a severe infection this can be life threatening.
 Contact your treatment centre straight away if you have any of these effects or if your temperature goes above 38°C. You will have regular blood tests to check your blood cell levels

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- A hypersensitivity reaction happens to as many as half the people having bleomycin, causing a high temperature (fever) and chills while you have the drug – if you have a high temperature the night after your treatment, tell your doctor or nurse when you go for your next dose
+- A hypersensitivity reaction happens to up to half the people having bleomycin.
+This causes a high temperature (fever) and chills while you have the drug.
+If you have a high temperature the night after your treatment, tell your doctor or nurse when you go for your next dose

 - Skin reactions, such as reddening, darkening or thickening of the skin or nails or dry, peeling skin at the fingertips.
 You are most likely to develop these side effects 2 to 3 weeks after you start your treatment